fish-shell/fish-shell/doc_src/cmds/path.rst

     path base [(-z | --null-in)] [(-Z | --null-out)] [(-q | --quiet)] [PATH...]

 ``path base`` returns the last path component of the given path, by removing the directory prefix and removing trailing slashes.
 In other words, it is the part that is not the dirname.
+For files you might call it the "filename".

 It returns 0 if there was a basename, i.e. if the path wasn't empty or just slashes.